The Freedom of Information Act 2000 and Minutes and Committee Papers

 It is suggested that colleagues consider (this is not mandatory) dividing meeting agendas, minutes and papers into at least two sections:

-- Unreserved Business, containing information that could be released without hesitation in response to a Freedom of Information request or under a publication scheme,
+- Unreserved Business, containing information that could be routinely released in response to a Freedom of Information request or under a publication scheme; and

 - Reserved Business, which would include: